zengxiong111/zengxiong.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year Ph.D. student in UMich EECS department starting in 2021 Fall.
-I'm working with Prof. <a href="https://web.eecs.umich.edu/~necmiye/" target="_blank">Necmiye Ozay</a> and studying **some fundamental limitations of learning-based control algorithms and their beyonds**.
+I'm working with Prof. <a href="https://web.eecs.umich.edu/~necmiye/" target="_blank">Necmiye Ozay</a> and studying **some statistical fundamental limitations of learning-based control algorithms and their beyonds**.
 I'm broadly interested in machine coffee, optimization, control theory, statistical learning theory, and robotics.

 &nbsp;